jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 To avoid kernel registration conflict with existing CUDA kernels, the backend device_type for kernel registration needs to be seperated from the front-end device type ("GPU").
 &emsp;1) This backend device_type can be an alternative string registered from plugin, and plugin authors use the string in the plugin for kernel registration.
-&emsp;2) Another option is that plugin authors only need to register one device type, and Tensorflow proper takes it as the string name for DeviceFactory registration and makes "PLUGGABLE_" + device type as the device_type attribute in PluggableDevice for kernel registration.
+&emsp;2) Another option is that plugin authors only need to register one device type, and Tensorflow proper takes it as the string name for Device registration and makes "PLUGGABLE_" + device type as the device_type attribute in PluggableDevice for kernel registration.

 **Option 1:**
 Plugin:
-plugin author provides an alternative string(such as "CUDA") to TensorFlow proper, which seperates from the front-end device type("GPU") and use this string for kernel registration.
+plugin author provides an alternative string(such as "CUDA") to TensorFlow proper, which seperates from the front-end device type("GPU") and uses this string for kernel registration.
 ```cpp
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   ...